Overview

 variables.
 The following naming convensions make their interpretation

 easier.
-All abstract traits and classes end in Var
+All abstract traits and classes end in Var, while concrete

 the mechanism by which the variable stores its value in memory.